 The money that the rich new people are bringing to Seattle isn’t spreading around the city – it’s sitting in their banks accounts and stock investments.
 The newly passed income tax on Seattle’s wealthiest households will help even the playing field, so the rich can’t hoard their money while everyone else picks up the tab.

-Opponents to Seattle’s recently passed income tax on the wealthiest residents say it will stifle growth and opportunity for everyone.
+Opponents to Seattle’s recently passed income tax on the wealthiest residents say it will stifle growth and opportunity for all people.
 But the economic benefits from Seattle’s growth haven’t been for everyone – only for the people moving here for the new tech jobs.

 The planned income tax on the very wealthy will allow Seattle to expand thoughtfully, making sure the rich people moving here are paying their fair share to fund increased strain they put on city services.
 It will also allow the city to lower regressive sales and property taxes to make Seattle more affordable for lower- and middle-class households.